agrc/gis.utah.gov/_posts/2019-09-03-digital-maps-gis-history.md

   </figure>
 </div>

-These advancements made it possible to create accurate cadastre, land, and natural resource maps and eventually paved the way for spatial analysis and map overlays, as accurate and scalable maps could be overlayed and analyzed for spatial patterns.
+These advancements made it possible to create accurate cadastre, land, and natural resource maps and eventually paved the way for spatial analysis and map overlays, as accurate and scalable maps could be overlaid and analyzed for spatial patterns.

 ### Spatial Analysis and Map Overlays
 {: .text-left}